 In December, 2016, the Rostan Family Foundation pledged $300K to the Valdese Lakeside Park project, if all other funding was acquired.
 Using the land purchase plan created by Foothills Conservancy ($1M state grants, $365K community donations), our first goal was $100K to help with the purchase of the land and some amenities.
 The entire $100K was covered by Kellex in a meeting on Feb 16, 2017.

 That success was immediately announced and the goal changed to $150K+ for amenities (park plan, greenway, trails, kayak launch, disc golf, fishing pier, picnic area, rest rooms, parking, etc).
 FVR requested “pledges” (Pledge Request Sheet Used) until the town received the Clean Water Grant and the PARTF grant to purchase the property (pledges due Dec 1, if grants awarded).
 In April, it was announced CHS-BR pledged $50K to the project.

 September 2017 brought the great news that the town received both grants needed.

 In September, a Scope of Services document was created for Destination by Design (DbD) to develop the master park plan.
 At the October Council Meeting, the contract was approved with the town and FVR splitting the cost of the plan.

 FVR planned a November 3, 2017 Celebration inviting all pledgers and the community to celebrate the success.
-Every pledge was paid (100% who said they would donate did) by December 31, 2017 – knowing their donations were going to amenities.
+Every pledge was paid – 100% who said they would donate did – knowing their donations were going to amenities.
+Donor List

-Public Input Meetings for park amenity input started in November, 2017
+Public Input Meetings for park amenities input started in November, 2017

 11/14/17 Disc Golf Meeting – 1st Meeting with FVR